A vibrating wire piezometer is used to measure pore water pressure in the soil, earth/rock-fill foundations, and concrete structures.

 Model EPP-30V Electron Beam Welded Heavy Duty Piezometer

-The Model EPP-30V electron beam welded heavy duty piezometer is provided with a low air entry value ceramic flat filter which has a thickness of 3 mm and a grain size of 40-60 microns.
-The water that leaks through internal pores or seams in rock formations of dam foundations, mass concrete of structures, foundation soil of structures, reclaimed land soil etc, finds its way to pressurise the diaphragm through the filter.
-Through the entire process, the filter is held in its place by a locking nut.
+The Model EPP-30V electron beam welded heavy-duty piezometer is provided with a low air entry value ceramic flat filter which has a thickness of 3 mm and a grain size of 40-60 microns.
+The water that leaks through internal pores or seams in rock formations of dam foundations, mass concrete of structures, foundation soil of structures, reclaimed land soil, etc., finds its way to pressurize the diaphragm through the filter.
+Throughout the entire process, the filter is held in its place by a locking nut.

 The locking nut can be reassembled by a bent nose plier which is provided with the product.
-The locking nut is usually removed to fill up the cavity behind the filter with de-aired water or for saturating the filter with water.
+The locking nut is usually removed to fill up the cavity behind the filter with de-aired water or to saturate the filter with water.

 The wires from the coil magnet end on the glass to metal seal which is integrally electron beam welded to the stainless steel body of the piezometer.

 The coil magnet is connected to the pins marked as red and black whereas, the other two pins are connected to a thermistor.
 The cable connection is maintained by a cable joint housing and cable gland.